Ovingdean Hall School: Interim Schools

 In July 2012, the old school trust became Ovingdean Hall Foundation—a charity and grant-making organisation committed to supporting education projects for deaf young people.
 The Foundation works in partnership with two other deaf organisations: the Ewing Foundation and Burwood Park Foundation.

 The former school site was sold off and became Ovingdean Hall International Language College (OHC).
 OHC closed in 2015.

 The Malta-based EC Language School used the facilities for a summer residential English as a second language (EFL) school for overseas students aged 12–17 during the months of June to August in 2017 and 2018.
 The school's Director of Studies was D. Glen Segell who led a team of 20-plus teachers and over 400 students from 45-plus countries each summer.
 It received an excellent report from The British Council.

 Current Use

-In September 2023 Nord Anglia Education, the parent company of Oxford International College opened, its new residential college at the site.
+In September 2023, Nord Anglia Education, the parent company of Oxford International College opened, its new residential college at the site.
 It aims to undertake a substantial renovation.
-It is called Oxford International College (OIH) Brighton.
+It is called Oxford International College (OIC) Brighton.
 The college provides residential all year round Pre-GCSE (Year 9), two-year IGCSE (From Year 10), one-year intensive IGCSE (Year 11), and two-year A-Level (from Year 12).
 During the summer of 2024 another company of the Nord Anglia Group namely Bucksmore Education will use the facilities to offer a summer residential English as a second language (EFL) school for overseas students aged 12–17 during the months of June to August.